input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

-- **MIN-01 Logical issue in fee settings:** Fee setting functions currently do not safeguard against the possibility of setting both the numerator and denominator of fees to zero.<br><ins>Detectable pattern</ins>: No check on denominator and numerator value being zero.
+- **MIN-01 Logical issue in fee settings**: Fee setting functions currently do not safeguard against the possibility of setting both the numerator and denominator of fees to zero.<br><ins>Detectable pattern</ins>: No check on denominator and numerator value being zero.
-- **ORD-02 Missing check on io_ratio_denominator:** Redundancy in the validation check and lack of validation due to typo mistake.<br><ins>Detectable pattern</ins>: duplicate checks.
+- **ORD-02 Missing check on io_ratio_denominator**: Redundancy in the validation check and lack of validation due to typo mistake.<br><ins>Detectable pattern</ins>: duplicate checks.

 **Not relevant**

-- **FAC-01 Creation of pools with invalid parameters:** Needs checks to ensure that reserve values and total liquidity fall within practical ranges.
+- **FAC-01 Creation of pools with invalid parameters**: Needs checks to ensure that reserve values and total liquidity fall within practical ranges.
 Requires understanding business logic to determine which are practical ranges.
-- **VAL-01 Centralization related risks:** Centralized privileges or roles in the protocol could be improved via decentralized mechanisms
+- **VAL-01 Centralization related risks**: Centralized privileges or roles in the protocol could be improved via decentralized mechanisms
-- **FAC-02 Pool creation allows complete asset withdrawal:** Should allow for the replenishment of pool liquidity.
+- **FAC-02 Pool creation allows complete asset withdrawal**: Should allow for the replenishment of pool liquidity.
 Requires understanding business logic.
-- **AUT-01 Incorrect comment:** Code quality issue.
+- **AUT-01 Incorrect comment**: Code quality issue.
-- **GLOBAL-01 Unit test documentation:** Documentation and code quality issues.
+- **GLOBAL-01 Unit test documentation**: Documentation and code quality issues.
-- **MIN-02 TODO comments:** Code quality issues.
+- **MIN-02 TODO comments**: Code quality issues.
-- **ORD-01 Missing formulas for WithdrawImbalance and PartialSwap:** Code quality issues.
+- **ORD-01 Missing formulas for WithdrawImbalance and PartialSwap**: Code quality issues.
-- **ORD-02 Typos:** Code quality issues.
+- **ORD-02 Typos**: Code quality issues.
-- **MAT-01 Potential optimization in math.calculate_withdraw_imbalance():** Code quality issues.
+- **MAT-01 Potential optimization in math.calculate_withdraw_imbalance()**: Code quality issues.

 ## MinSwap Dex v2 reaudit